biovault/HDILib/README.md

     For example: *./_build_release* or *./_build_debug*
     (<u>when using conan the source directories are shared but separate build directories should be used for release and debug.</u>)
  - In the python environment (with conan and cmake accessible) cd to the build directory and issue the following (for VisualStudio 2017):

 #### CI/CD note on https
-Openssl in the python libraries does not have a recent list of CA-authorities, that includes the authority for lkeb-artifactory GEANT issued certificate.
-Therefore it is essential to append the lkb-artifactory cert.pem to the cert.pem file in the conan home directory for a successful https connection.
+OpenSSL in the python libraries does not have a recent list of CA-authorities, that includes the authority for lkeb-artifactory GEANT issued certificate.
+Therefore it is essential to append the lkeb-artifactory cert.pem to the cert.pem file in the conan home directory for a successful https connection.
 See the CI scripts for details.

+#### Notes on Conan

+##### CMake compatibility
+The conan file uses (starting with conan 1.38) the conan CMakeDeps + CMakeToolchain logic to create a CMake compatible toolchain file.
+This is a .cmake file containing all the necessary CMake variables for the build.

+These variables provided by the toolchain file allow the CMake file to locate the required packages that conan has downloaded.

+##### Build bundle
+The conan build creates three versions of the package, Release, Debug and